YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/EVK_v0.1.0/README.md

 ## 5. Assembly

 ### Hot-glue Cherry Key Switches
 Put some hot glue on the four corners of each keyswitch to secure it on the plates.
-Do it on the inside for a nicer finish on the outside.
+Do it on the inside for a nicer outer finish.
 ![](Hot-glueSwitches.JPG)

 ### Wire up the Keyboard Matrix